 In a 7-2 decision, the Wisconsin Supreme Court ruled that the contract clause was governed by Wisconsin's strict requirements for covenants not to compete and was unenforceable as such a covenant.
-To stand up under Wisconsin non-compete law, the agreement had to be necessary for the protection of Greenbriar, reasonable as to time, reasonable as to geographic scope, not unduly harsh, and not against public policy.
+To stand up under Wisconsin non-compete law, the agreement had to be necessary for the protection of Greenbriar, a company owned by Heyde Companies.
+It also had to be reasonable as to time, reasonable as to geographic scope, not unduly harsh, and not against public policy.

 The Court concluded that Greenbriar's contract failed as a reasonable non-compete on multiple counts.
 The no hire clause was overly broad (and therefore void) because it covered all Greenbriar therapists (rather than being limited to just those therapists who provided services to Dove).
 But what really seemed to drive the Court's decision was the very concept of a "no-hire" provision.
 The Court found that because the former Greenbriar therapists hired by Dove were essentially bound to an agreement to which they had not been a party, such a clause was unnecessary for the protection of Greenbriar, overly harsh to the affected employees, and against public policy.